 In addition to HIV, other STIs can be transmitted between sexual partners through intercourse or the touching of skin around the genitals.
 Both semen and blood can also transmit STIs.

-- hepatitis B and C
+- hepatitis B and hepatitis C

-- human papillomavirus
+- human papillomavirus (HPV)

 - wearing condoms and using lubricants

-- protecting yourself from certain STIs through preventative measures like vaccines
+- protecting against certain STIs through vaccination

 - avoiding situations that may lead to poor sexual choices